 With nothing to do, Richie and Eddie play crossword puzzles, sellotape a sausage to the fridge, and finally play chess.

 Richie becomes insanely excited about this prospect, but his ignorance ends with, arguably, the greatest fight scene in the series’ history.

 One of the best episodes from Season 1, you really do get a good sense of the old cartoon violence in this one.

 The police are often represented as corrupted psychopaths in Bottom, largely due to the post-Thatcher era UK where anachronistic right wing force had led to all manner of unpleasant incidents.

 The Christmas special, events spiral out of control as Richie childishly pursues his concept of a traditional Christmas, leading to bizarre accidents and, eventually after a surprising turn of events, the belief he is the mother of God.

 Despite Mayall and Edmondson writing an entire fourth season for the hit show, and the BBC initially clearing it, something then happened which blocked this.

 Irritated by the limitations of TV, the pair took the show on the road for five successful stage shows, the best of the bunch being the unbelievably scathing Bottom 2, which laid into the Royal family in a way we don’t think we’ve seen since.
 It’s seditious stuff!

-The brilliant Rik Mayall died suddenly of heart failure aged 56 on June 9th 2014, a sudden end for such a beloved comedian who inspired two generations during his career.
+Unfortunately, the brilliant Rik Mayall died suddenly of heart failure aged 56 on June 9th 2014.
+A sudden end for such a beloved comedian who inspired two generations during his career.